Skip to main content

 Custom content area

-The Content property lets you place custom content between the primary commands and the overflow button:
+The Content property lets you place custom content before the primary commands:

 <CommandBar>